Case Study

 “The system achieves maximum storage density with minimal space requirements and thus ensures optimal use of space,” says Jessica Heinz, Head of Marketing and Business Development at Dematic Central Europe.

-Carsten Sambo, Head of Inbound Logistics at Siemens AG (WKC), confirms this: “The advantage of the AutoStore system is the maximum consolidation of the warehouse footprint.”
+Carsten Sambo, Head of Inbound Logistics at Siemens AG (WKC), adds: “The advantage of the AutoStore system is the maximum consolidation of the warehouse footprint.”

 System Overview